 From the Red Carpet to the Wedding Day

-I don’t know if any of you noticed, but the Oscars were this past Sunday.
-From Gemma Chan (my personal fav!) to Lady Gaga, the ladies really brought it this year on the red carpet!
-Being in the bridal industry and watching the red carpet arrivals, I always think, “what would that gown look like in white??”
-After thinking about it, many of my favorite gowns from this year’s Oscars already have bridal equivalents out there and I took the liberty of collecting a few of my favorites!
+We don’t know if any of you noticed, but the Oscars were this past Sunday.
+From Gemma Chan (one of our personal favs!) to Lady Gaga, the ladies really brought it this year on the red carpet!
+Being in the bridal industry and watching the red carpet arrivals, we always think, “what would that gown look like in white??”
+After thinking about it, many of our favorite gowns from this year’s Oscars already have bridal equivalents out there and we took the liberty of collecting a few of our favorites!

 Next we have Michelle Yeoh in Elle Saab.
-I cannot say enough how much I loved this gown!
+We cannot say enough how much we loved this gown!
 The fabric choice makes it perfect for the red carpet but this silhouette is as classic as it gets, making it perfect for the bride who wants to be timeless on her wedding day.
 Reem Acra has a beautiful take on this gown in her Celebration collection.
-She “bridal-lizes” (yes, I made up that word) the look by using duchess satin, which is the epitome of classic bridal fashion.
+She “bridal-lizes” (yes, that is a made word) the look by using duchess satin, which is the epitome of classic bridal fashion.

 Finally we have Gemma Chan, aka QUEEN, in Valentino.
 At first glance you may not look at this gown and immediately think bridal but then you see Viktor & Rolf’s Lily Garden Sheath gown and it makes perfect sense.
 This gown is for the bride who is effortless in style but still appreciates all things couture.
 While she may be wanting a simply chic look, she will be anything but forgettable.

 Now we could go on and on with more examples of red carpet inspired wedding day looks, but the moral of the story is to find your own inspiration and run with it for your big day.
 Not all of us are famous but on the wedding day why not make the aisle your own red carpet!